 Urban security politics

-Cities gain importance as objects and actors of national and international security politics.
-This is because urban habitats became the preferred place of residence for the majority of the world’s inhabitants – but also following ever more expansive understandings of security affairs as a field of work that ranges from wartime protection to the management of natural hazards and the provision of everyday safety.
-How do cities become reference objects of security planning?
+Cities gain importance as actors and objects (inter-)national security politics.
+This is because cities are the preferred habitats of the majority of the world’s population – but also following expanding and increasingly multidimensional narratives of public (in-)security.
+How do cities become referent objects of security planning?
 How do urban security strategies differ globally?
-How holistic do security policies become when redesigned at the city-level – and how inclusive and democratic can they be?
+How holistic do security policies become when designed at the city-level – and how inclusive and democratic can they be?

 Globalizing urban security research